 Contact to Esferasoft Solutions for website Development.

 Market your business yourself if you want to cut cost or for entirely free.
 SEO, Adwords, social media presence, email marketing, fax broadcasting, etc. It is so easy to promote businesses now given all the free tools available to everyone.

 I use tools/apps that offer free trial versions to get most of my buck.

-- Understand their decision making journey/ Touch points.
-For ex - If I'm a Tech company and my audience is CIO's.
-I know that they are more than likely will look for info on LinkedIn or websites like CIO magazine, Forbes / Search engine.
+- Understand their decision making journey/touchpoints.
+For example - If I'm a tech company and my audience is CIO's, I know that they are more than likely to look for info on LinkedIn or websites like CIO magazine, Forbes and search engines.

 - Based on the above understanding and research, I will try to market my company on various platforms where my target audience goes and seek information.

-Instance 1 - You are SMB dealing in Clothes selling via e-commerce.
+Instance 2 - You are SMB dealing in clothes selling via e-commerce.

 Hope you get my point!

 The best methods I believe is to connect with your prospects on social media, dig their profile & understand the needs (I use social media as a research tool).

 Now everyone is doing social media to promote their business, why not do something different.
 Now you know your prospects personally, right?